Sample-sets¶

 There are many free sample-sets available for download on the SamplerBox website.
 You may also use SFZ (soundfont) packages or even create your own sets!

-Where to put samples¶
+Where to put samples

 SamplerBox looks for sample-set directories in three places, in this order of priority:

-- User-defined directory in
+1. User-defined directory in config.ini

-(SD card)
+3. /samples/ (SD card)

 Note

 If the user-defined directory cannot be found, SamplerBox will look for a mounted USB drive.
-Failing that, the default /samples/
+Failing that, the default /samples/ directory will be used.

-USB drive¶
+USB drive

 This is the easiest way to get samples from your computer to your SamplerBox.
 By default, SamplerBox will look for directories in the root of your USB drive.
 A setlist.txt file will be automatically generated that will include the name of every directory listed alphanumerically.
 You can reorder the lines in the setlist.txt file on your PC, or do it via the System mode 1 menu.